codetalkio/codethoughts.io/posts/2020-03-19-Live-Migration-of-DynamoDB-Tables.md

 I was recently faced with the challenge of having to migrate a set of AWS DynamoDB tables to completely new tables.
 We wanted to achieve this without affecting any of our users, and without having a maintenance window while migrating data from the old table to the new ones.

 The following will be a very high-level overview of how you:

-- Get all your DynamoDB events onto a Queue
+- Get all your DynamoDB events onto a queue
 - Replicate your DynamoDB tables to the new tables (or even a different region)
 - Continuously synchronize your original tables to your new tables
 	- Restart the migration if you made an error